 2 drops on the solar plexus and inside of wrists and breath in deeply.

 Macadamia VO softens the muscles of the perinea and makes them more elastic.
 To prepare for childbirth, you can massage this area several times a day from the 8th month of pregnancy onwards.

 It is important to relax during labour so as to avoid muscle tension and increase birth pains.

 - Ho wood – 1 ml (35 drops)

 - Hazelnut VO – 10 ml

-As a precaution, the application of essential oils around the breasts area should be avoided as much as possible during breastfeeding.
+As a precaution, avoid the application of essential oils around the breasts area as much as possible during breastfeeding.
 The fact that the baby suckles will stimulate lactation naturally.

 Encourage lactation: Fennel, Aniseed

 The EO of Fennel and Aniseed have galactagogue properties (that stimulate milk production and prevent baby colic).
-They should never be used during pregnancy, but can be used during breastfeeding as they stimulate lactation.
+You should never use them during pregnancy but can be used during breastfeeding, with medical advice, as they stimulate lactation.

 2 drops of Fennel EO on a small sugar cube or other support 2 to 3 times a day for a few days